MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 1. Comments
 2. Related video

-Either, or both can be enabled by updating the following environment variables in the Admin - Command Center app:
+Either, or both can be enabled by updating the following environment variables in the CoE Admin Command Center app:

 1. Video Hub - Enable Comments
 1. Video Hub - Related Videos